A Relocation Guide for Immigrants in Singapore

 Few such considerations are detailed below.

 Singapore is known for its year-round tropical climate, which is sunny with intermittent showers.
-The temperature averages between 28 and 31 degrees Celsius in the day and 23 and 27 degrees Celsius at night.
+The temperature averages between 28 and 31 degrees Celsius during the day and 23 and 27 degrees Celsius at night.

 In general, Singapore has two main seasons, the Northeast Monsoon (December to March) and the Southwest Monsoon season (May to September), separated by two relatively shorter inter-monsoon periods.